Giants’ Williams says he got what he wanted in free agency

 The Giants had franchised Williams for a second time last week and finalized a new deal that guarantees him $45 million.
 The big difference will be this year when the 2015 Jets’ first-round pick counts only $11 million against the $182.5 million salary cap.
 That cleared up $8 million in cap space and allowed the Giants to make other moves, including two in the past two days.

-A person with knowledge of the deals told The AP the Giants have worked out contracts with former Vikings defensive end Ifeadi Odenigbo and veteran quarterback Mike Glennon.
+A person with knowledge of the deals told The AP the Giants have worked out contracts with two-time Pro Bowl tight end Kyle Rudolph, fellow Vikings defensive end Ifeadi Odenigbo and veteran quarterback Mike Glennon.
 The person spoke on condition of anonymity because the deals have not been announced.

+Rudolph, 31, is joining the team on a two-year contract after catching 28 passes for 334 yards and a career-low one touchdown in 12 games last season.
+He was playing on a Vikings’ team that struggled on the offensive line and it cut down on his receptions.
+He had 83 catches in 2016.

+Evan Engram is the starting tight end and the team has hopes his enormous talent and speed will yield one big, injury-free season.
+He is in the option year of his rookie contract and will count $6 million against the cap.

 Odenigbo, 27, played in 32 games with 15 starts in three seasons in Minnesota.
 He started all 15 games last season and had a career-high 35 tackles and 3 1/2 sacks.
 He had seven sacks in 2019.